Today’s recipe is another snack time treat and is a perfect option for a pre workout or rest day snack.

 – Blend the oats by themselves in a mixer

-– Combine all dry ingredients in bowl and mix together
+– Combine oats, baking soda, dried fruit, nuts & seeds in bowl and mix together

 – Place mixture in grease paper lined bread tray and pat out evenly